Isopolymoly/RepData_PeerAssessment1/PA1_template.md

 ## Preparation
-### forked and cloned RepData_PeerAssesment1 rep, and unzipped 'activity'
+### forked and cloned RepData_PeerAssesment1 rep, and unzipped activity.zip

 ## Loading and preprocessing the data